binary-butterfly/formifly/README.md

 If the validator accepts other values, those should be able to be inserted into custom strings using template keywords.
 Check the specific validators documentation for that.

-All validator constructors accept (at least) the params `dependent` (see [Cross dependent fields](#cross-dependent-fields) for more info), `defaultErrorMsg` and `defaultValue`.
+Most validator constructors accept (at least) the params `dependent` (see [Cross dependent fields](#cross-dependent-fields) for more info), `defaultErrorMsg` and `defaultValue`.

+The former two params are accepted by all validators, while `defaultValue` is not accepted by the `ArrayValidator` and the `ObjectValidator` since for those, their children's default values are used instead.

 The default error message will be used when validation fails for a validator that does not have its own error message.
 Note that most existing validators ***do*** have their own default error messages, which you will have to overwrite with your own as well.

 If you do not set a default value it will be set to a sensible default for the type of field.
 That means most fields will have an empty string as default value, however arrays and objects will have an empty array or object respectively and booleans will default to false.
+**The defaultValue may only be queried by using `getDefaultValue()` and not by directly accessing it.**

 ### BaseValidator